pln606/ta/README.txt

 ENSE 374-092 Lab Assignment #3, “Read Me” file for Documentation  10/20/2017

+REPOSITORY NOTES
+————————————————

+-   Please see the master branch for Phase 1 files
+-   Please see Phase_2 branch for Phase 2 files

 GENERAL USAGE NOTES
 ———————————————————

--   TestLinkedList is the main class used in Assignment #3, it includes methods of adding, deleting, finding list elements, and a method to print the full list, as per Phase 1 and 2 of Assignment #3.
+-   TestLinkedList is the main class used in Assignment #3, it includes methods of adding, deleting, finding list elements, and a method to print the full list (both head to tail and tail to head) as per Phase 2 of Assignment #3.
+-   Phase 2 is finished as of 10/20/2017, the list is a doubly-linked list.

 INSTALL INFORMATION
 ———————————————————